PinkDot-AI/eschergraph/docs/docs/explained-eschergraph/Graph building.md

      - 'Sam' and 'Sam Altman'

 2) Edge Cases: When dealing with nodes that have similar names but could refer to different entities (e.g., 'Sam', 'Sam Altman', and 'Sam Bankman-Fried'), the matcher uses additional context to differentiate between them.
 This involves:
+     - LLM identifies node name ambigouities

-     - Re-Ranking for Similarity: A re-ranker evaluates the similarity of the nodes based on context, metadata, or additional attributes to accurately determine which specific entity a node is pointing to.
+     - Classification with similarity: A re-ranker evaluates the similarity of the nodes based on context, metadata, or additional attributes to accurately determine which specific entity a node is pointing to.
 This helps in distinguishing between nodes like:

         - 'Sam' (could refer to Sam Altman or Sam Bankman-Fried)
         - 'Sam Altman'